Masaa44/twitchcord/readme.md

 # Twitchcord

-Here you will find an open source and non hosted discord bot that will mirror your twitch and discord chat.
-You will need to host on your own server.
+Twitchcord is an open source cross-platform twitch and discord tchat.
+You need to host the bot yourself by following the installation guide below.

 ## Installation